16077466/Portfolio-Data-Science/README.md

 ## Task definition

 To get this research started me and my projectteam formulated a main research question that was further divided in 3 subquestions.
 These questions were based on research done by mostly me and with help from the rest of the projectteam.
-The research done can be found in a latter part of the portfolio [here](#literature-review).
+The research done can be found in a later part of the portfolio [here](#literature-review).

 The main research question and the sub-questions:
 - (Main) Which imputation techniques should be applied for data imputation in building management system time series data?